Every journey has an end.

 A sign in the airport says, “End of the Road.”

-Alan, Dave and I are waiting in shorts and T shirts to go back to the United States, winter, and snow.
-The company is good and I enjoyed this trip as much as my solitary sojourns.
+Alan, Dave and I are waiting in shorts and T shirts to go back to the United States.
+Winter is going full blast there.

 I can see why ancient tribes followed the Bering Strait into the America’s and kept moving till they found more hospitable places to live.
 Even then each journey had twists and turns and adventurous souls took chances for better results.

-Mexico has become the third international ring on Scotttreks right hand but us travelers sometimes get tired of being on the move and have to go home to catch our breath.
+Mexico has become the third international ring on Scotttreks right hand but us travelers sometime have to go home to catch our breath.

 We are flying back to Arizona where I drive back to New Mexico, Dave drives back to Colorado and Alan drives back to Texas.

-Living far from someone doesn’t seem much of an excuse anymore for not doing things together.
+Living far from friends and family isn’t a viable excuse anymore for not doing things together.